Adaptive Hyper-Graph Convolution Network for Skeleton-based Human Action Recognition with Virtual Connections: Approach

 \subsection{Virtual Connections}

 It is worth emphasising that incorporating learnable joints among different samples is essential for enhancing the model capacity, as these learnable joints capture generalised features of human actions.
 This not only enriches the semantic information but also facilitates easier interaction connections among real joints.
 Therefore, we introduce the hyper-joints which are to participate in the hyper-graph convolution as shown in Figure~\ref{HyperGC} (a).

-The shape of hyper-joints is consistent with the feature $\mathbf{F_{p}} \in \mathbb{R}^{C^{'} \times T\times V}$, which is described as $\mathbf{F_{h}} \in \mathbb{R}^{C^{'} \times T\times V_h}$.
+The shape of hyper-joints is consistent with the features of physical joints $\mathbf{F_{p}} \in \mathbb{R}^{C \times T\times V}$, which is described as $\mathbf{F_{h}} \in \mathbb{R}^{C \times T\times V_h}$ ($V_h$ represents the number of hyper-joints).
+To ensure alignment in the temporal dimension, the hyper-joints are shared across each frame.
 Specifically, the learning of hyper-joints is supervised by the loss function, which guides these hyper-joints to support generalisable driven features embedded within large amounts of data.
 Furthermore, we set independent hyper-joints at each layer of Hyper-GCN, aiming to harmonise features at different depths.
 Typically, these hyper-joints are involved in spatial hyper-graph convolution rather than in temporal convolution.

 To diversify these hyper-joints, we propose the Divergence Loss for hyper-joints optimisation to mitigate their homogenisation.
 We adopt a cosine matrix $C \in \mathbb{R}^{V_h \times V_h}$ to measure the differences between hyper-joints, which can be formulated as follows: